tldr-pages/tldr/pages/android/pm.md

 > Show information about apps on an Android device.
 > More information: <https://developer.android.com/studio/command-line/adb#pm>.

-- Print a list of all installed apps:
+- List of all installed apps:

 `pm list packages`

-- Print a list of all installed system apps:
+- List of all installed system apps:

 `pm list packages -s`

-- Print a list of all installed 3rd-Party apps:
+- List of all installed 3rd-Party apps:

 `pm list packages -3`

-- Print a list of apps matching specific keywords:
+- List of apps matching specific keywords:

-`pm list packages {{keywords}}`
+`pm list packages {{keyword1 keyword2 ...}}`

-- Print the path of the APK of a specific app:
+- Display a path of the APK of a specific app:

 `pm path {{app}}`